MigueloAtla/wazuh-task-plugin/src/README.md

 # Start with the project
-1.Install all the dependencies in the root of this project using the command yarn:
+1.Install all the dependencies in the ./src folder of this project using the command yarn:
 ```shell
 yarn
 ```